Frequently Asked Questions

 How do microgreens compare to sprouts nutritionally?

-While we can't make specific nutritional claims, the general research landscape suggests both microgreens and sprouts are nutrient-dense, but in different ways.
-Sprouts are typically richer in certain enzymes due to their very early harvest stage (2-7 days).
-Microgreens, grown for 7-21 days with exposure to light, develop chlorophyll and a broader range of vitamins—particularly vitamins C, E, K, and beta-carotene—that require light to form.
-Some studies have suggested that certain microgreen varieties contain higher overall concentrations of some vitamins compared to both sprouts and mature vegetables.
+While we cannot make specific nutritional claims, the general research landscape suggests both microgreens and sprouts are nutrient-dense, but in different ways.
+Sprouts are typically richer in certain enzymes due to their very early harvest stage (2 to 7 days).
+Microgreens, grown for 7 to 21 days with exposure to light, develop chlorophyll and a broader range of vitamins, particularly vitamins C, E, K, and beta-carotene, that require light to form.
+Some studies have suggested certain microgreen varieties contain higher overall concentrations of some vitamins compared to both sprouts and mature vegetables.

 The biggest practical differences are food safety and flavor.
-Microgreens are generally considered lower risk for foodborne illness because they're grown in ventilated conditions with air circulation (unlike sprouts, which grow in warm, moist, enclosed environments).
+Microgreens are generally considered lower risk for foodborne illness because they are grown in ventilated conditions with air circulation, unlike sprouts, which grow in warm, moist, enclosed environments.
 Microgreens also tend to have more developed flavors and textures.

 Disclaimer: We are educators, not nutritionists.
 For specific nutritional comparisons, we recommend consulting published research or a qualified nutritionist.